dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

       If you've set up Dynamic Landscape Weather Effects (following the directions laid out in the DLWE section of this readme) and interactions aren't happening, here's a list of things to check:

-      - Make sure your landscape (or static mesh) has simple collision which responds to queries and blocks the Visilibity channel.
+      - Make sure your landscape has World Static simple collision which responds to queries and blocks the Visilibity channel.
+If you're not using a landscape actor, but other kinds of meshes, note the extra steps for that involving physical materials, in the DLWE documentation entry.

       - Make sure the DLWE Interaction component is positioned and has a size big enough to trigger interactions with the surface.